 Last week, we looked at how to grow your mailing list as a freelance trainer, and why it’s so important to build a list of people who are interested in your services.
-Staying on the same topic, we’ve put together some ideas of the kind of incentives you can create and offer to grow your list:
+Staying on the same topic, we’ve put together some lead magnet ideas to show the kind of incentives you can create and offer to grow your list:

-- Webinar – Another option is to run a free webinar, either as a live event or available as a recording.
+Another option is to run a free webinar, either as a live event or available as a recording.
 With a live webinar, there is the added incentive of the availability being time-limited, which encourages people to sign up to your list to avoid disappointment.
-With a recorded webinar, you can keep attracting sign ups long after the webinar is finished, so both approaches have merit.
+With a recorded webinar, you can keep attracting sign-ups long after the webinar is finished, so both approaches have merit.

-- Checklist – As a freelance trainer, you could create a checklist for managers, for example, to help them assess the training needs of their team.
-This can be helpful, not only for the client but as something you can discuss together when putting together their training package.
+As a freelance trainer, you could create a checklist for managers, for example, to help them assess the training needs of their team.
+This can be helpful, not only for the client but as something you can discuss when putting together their training package.

-- A half-hour consultation – One lead magnet idea for freelance trainers is to offer an exclusive half-hour consultation offer to people who sign up to your mailing list.
+One lead magnet idea for freelance trainers is to offer an exclusive (but brief) consultation offer to people who sign up to your mailing list.
 It doesn’t have to be a free offer but you could offer a discounted price as an incentive or add an element to the consultation that is unique to your mailing list.

 Another idea is to write a report or whitepaper about your industry based on responses to a survey that you create.
 You could ask people to sign up to your mailing list if they would like to read the survey results and report later in the year.